-I'm an open knowledge promoter.
-I believe research should be widely, freely available to help people make informed decisions about their lives while improving research and information literacy.
+I'm an open knowledge champion.
+I believe information should be widely, freely available to help people make informed decisions about their lives while improving scholarship and reserach literacy.

 I'm a maker for social impact.
 I'm passionate about projects and tools that synthesize challenging ideas and offer novel benefits to people in a way that is simple, clever, and effective.

 I'm an advocate for mental health.
 I care deeply about reducing stigma and increasing paths for treatment and recovery in both people and in society.

 I'm an ally.
 Through my actions, I seek to recognize and repair historical and present injustices that have kept marginalized people silenced, oppressed, and invisible.

 Jake Orlowitz is a seeker of well people and sane societies, an internet citizen, digital project manager, open collaborator, and activist for radical culture change.